Clinical-Genomics/chanjo/docs/quickstart.rst

     # This sets up a new Chanjo instance
     hub = Core()

-    # Paths to the SQLite database and alignment files
+    # Paths to the SQLite database and alignment BAM files
     elem_path = "path/to/sqlite.db"
     cov_path = "/path/to/alignment.bam/"